 - Driver's license

 - State identification card

 - Passport

 - School identification card

 - Birth certificate

 - Shelter Verification form

 - Rental lease

 - Mortgage document

 - Recent utility bill

+- Verification by a Public Health nurse

+- Selective service registration

 If families move from Districts 6 or 7, they are still eligible to receive parent mentoring and scholarships provided they remain in Ramsey or Hennepin County.
 However, a family move from Districts 6 or 7 may result in an interruption in service if parent mentoring services and/or a scholarship-eligible ECE program are not available in the family's new location.